 ZC-5 - Zipper cover for 515 case

-The single pickup model was last listed in price lists in 1970, although seems to have been shipped way beyond that date.
+The single pickup model Gibson ES-175 was last listed in company price lists in 1970, although it seems to have been shipped way beyond that date.
 The two pickup version, is by far the most familiar ES-175, and is still available today, largely unchanged in six decades.
 There was one significant change though; the pickups in use originally were single-coil P90s, however the ES-175 was the first of all Gibson guitars to be shipped with a humbucker.
-Original Gibson legers mark this event clearly; it was February 18, 1957, on an ES-175N with serial number A25000.
+Original Gibson ledgers mark this event clearly; it was February 18, 1957, on an ES-175N with serial number A25000.

 |Model||Gibson ES-175||Gibson ES-175D|